 Both term life insurance coverage and permanent life insurance coverage have various pros and cons associated with them.
 While term life insurance coverage is usually the most affordable, permanent policies enable the ability to accumulate personal equity.

 In addition to creating a hybrid policy, you may also have the option to convert your term life insurance coverage into permanent coverage.
-‘Conversion’ is an excellent option for individuals who are able to afford higher monthly premiums than they once were able to and are also looking for ways to build equity.
+‘Conversion’ is an excellent option for individuals who can afford higher monthly premiums than they once were able to and are also looking for ways to build equity.

 Which Life Insurance Policy Is Right for You?